-The Company considers the items included in capital to include shareholders' equity, short-term lines of credit, and long-term debt.
+The Company considers the items included in capital to include shareholders' equity, and long-term debt.
 The Company manages its capital structure and makes adjustments to it in light of changes in economic and business conditions, financing environment and the risk characteristics of the underlying assets.
 In order to maintain or adjust its capital structure, the Company may issue new shares, new debt, draw on lines of credit, or scale back the size and nature of its operations.
-The Company's management of its capital is dependent upon successful execution of its cost containment plans and on its ongoing efforts to focus on core vertical markets and achieve profitable operations.
+The Company's management of its capital is dependent upon cost containment and on its ongoing efforts to focus on core vertical markets and achieve profitable operations.
 The Company is not subject to externally imposed capital requirements.
-As at December 31, 2011, shareholders' equity was \$1,175,237 (December 31, 2010 - \$614,859) and the Company had no debt (December 31, 2010 - \$nil).
+As at December 31, 2012, shareholders' equity was \$766,074 (December 31, 2011 - \$1,175,237) and the Company had \$35,533 in long term debt in the form of finance leases (December 31, 2011 - \$nil).